rule

 Text 19

-Even if they know how to achieve the happiness and remove the distress, still do they not know the uniting of the consciousness [the yoga process], by which death will not exert its power [compare B.G.
+Even if one manages to achieve happiness and escape distress, one still has no direct knowledge of the [yoga] process by which death loses its power [compare B.G.
 10: 34].

-Even if people know how to achieve happiness and avoid unhappiness, they still do not know the process by which death will not be able to exert its power over them.
+Even if they know how to achieve happiness and escape distress, they still do not know the uniting of consciousness [the yoga process] by which death will not be able to exert its power [compare B.G.
+10: 34].
+(Vedabase)

 Text 20